Glanbia: Merger with Waterford

 Waterford's expansion came at a cost, and the group struggled to maintain profitability in the mid-1990s.
 By 1997, after Waterford posted a profit warning, the group again found itself in merger talks with Avonmore.
 On 13 April 1997, Waterford confirmed that it had received a formal approach from Avonmore and advised that the Waterford Board was considering the approach.
 The prize for a successful merger would be significant: an Irish-based, world-scale food company.
 This proposed coming together would represent the biggest amalgamation in the history of the Irish dairy industry and possibly of Irish agribusiness.

 Intensive dialogue took place between Avonmore and Waterford throughout April and May 1997.
 On 26 May, the Boards of Waterford Foods plc and Waterford Co-operative Society met to consider amended proposals from Avonmore Foods plc and Avonmore Creameries Ltd. The merger proposals provoked serious debates at numerous shareholder meetings throughout Waterford and Avonmore.
 Some shareholders had strong reservations and among their concerns were issues such as perceived loss of identity, dominance by one party over another, relative valuations of the two organisations, size and scale of the new entity, representation and weakening of farmer control.
-However, the overwhelming majority of shareholders believed that the merger was the right option for both organisations.
+The majority of shareholders believed the merger was the right option for both organisations.

 The first vote took place on 11 July 1997, exactly three months after the merger was formally proposed.
 The first vote followed an intensive six-week programme of shareholder information meeting throughout the Waterford and Avonmore areas.
 The successful merger of Avonmore Creameries Limited and Waterford Co-operatives Society, on 4 September 1997, formed the new Avonmore Waterford Co-operative Society.
 On the same date, the merger of Avonmore Foods plc and Waterford Foods plc, formed the new Avonmore Waterford Group (AWG) plc.